jkjung-avt/tensorrt_demos/README.md

 1. Install "pycuda" and "onnx==1.4.1".
 Refer to steps 1 and 2 in Demo #4 for details.

 2. Download the pre-trained YOLOv4 COCO models and convert, say, "yolov4-416" to a TensorRT engine.
-(TODO: add support for "yolov4-tiny" models)

    ```shell
    $ cd ${HOME}/project/tensorrt_demos/yolo